-Gucci announced earlier this month that its customers will soon me able to use Bitcoin to make purchases at select in-store locations.
+Gucci announced earlier this month that its customers would soon be able to use Bitcoin to make purchases at select in-store locations.

-This program proceeds it buying and (currently developing) “land” in the Metaverse earlier this year.
-And Gucci’s not the only company betting big on Crypto and the Metaverse.
-Brands such as Nike, Starbucks, Prada, Adidas, Chipolte, and more have representation somewhere within the Metaverse.
+This program proceeds with its buying and (currently developing) “land” in the Metaverse earlier this year.
+And Gucci’s not the only company betting big on Crypto and the Metaverse, and brands such as Nike, Starbucks, Prada, Adidas, Chipolte, and more have representation somewhere within the Metaverse.

 Gucci is always looking to embrace new technologies when they can provide an enhanced experience for our customers.